LinuxAtDuke/Intro-To-Docker/README.md

   * Name your new container "my_grumpy_cat"
   * Override the CMD line in the Dockerfile, and tell the container to run "/bin/bash" instead
 2. What happend when you ran your contianer?
-3. Inside the container, start the webserver: `/usr/sbin/httpd &`
+3. Inside the container, start the webserver: `service httpd start`
 4. Use a new command: CTRL+p CTRL+q (Control p, control q) to detach from your container, leaving it running.
 5. Open a browser and navigate to your VM, port 8081: http://*your_vm_name*:8081
-6. Copy Intro-To-Docker/grumpycat/doge.jpg into ~/grumpy
+6. Copy Intro-To-Docker/grumpycat/doge.jpg into ~/grumpy - you will need to use `sudo`
 7. Open a browser and navigate to your VM, port 8081: http://*your_vm_name*:8081/doge

 <a name='unit6'></a>